All posts

 1 June 2026

-Applicants who pay the IRS Form 8802 user fee electronically through Pay.gov receive an electronic payment confirmation number.
-That number must be entered on page 1 of Form 8802 before the completed application is submitted to the IRS.
+Applicants who pay the IRS Form 8802 user fee electronically through Pay.gov receive an electronic payment confirmation number on the website's confirmation page and also by email.
+That number must be entered at the top of page 1 of Form 8802 before the completed application is submitted to the IRS.

 This step is confusing because the payment process and the Form 8802 submission process are separate.
-Paying the user fee through Pay.gov does not automatically submit Form 8802 to the IRS.
+Paying the user fee may be completed by check, or digitally through Pay.gov.
+Application submission to the IRS may only be completed by fax or by mail.

 For a broader payment overview, see how to pay the Form 8802 user fee.